anuejn/muzikilo.js/README.md

 # Synth
-A simple code driven synt for the browser
+A code driven synth for the browser